Einhorn Center for Community Engagement

 • Must maintain satisfactory academic progress for continued eligibility.

-Students must have completed an I9 for before they may begin to work.
+Students must complete an I9 to be eligible for employment.
 This is done after the hire has been started.
 Make sure to have your original documents on hand, copies are not accepted.
 To ensure you have the proper documents, review the options required at https://www.uscis.gov/i-9-central/form-i-9-acceptable-documents.
-You will not be able to start your position until the I9 step is completed.

-Students must have completed an I9 for before they may begin to work.
+Students must complete an I9 to be eligible for employment.
 This is done after the hire has been started.
 Make sure to have your original documents on hand, copies are not accepted.
 To ensure you have the proper documents, review the options required at https://www.uscis.gov/i-9-central/form-i-9-acceptable-documents.
-You will not be able to start your position until the I9 step is completed.

-• FWS award calculations are based on your financial need; thus, an academic year award does not guarantee a summer award, and vice versa.
+• FWS award calculations are based on your financial need.

-• Academic year work study awards can be earned in one semester or spread across the academic year.
+• Awards can be earned in one semester or spread across the academic year.

-• Students are automatically terminated at the end of the academic year and at the end of the summer employment session.
+• Students are automatically terminated at the end of the academic year.

 How much can be earned?